morisok31/multi-purpose-mineflayer-bot/README.md

 Q: Where can i upload my suggestions for the bot modules?
 A: [Here](https://github.com/morisok31/atgmaildotcom_mineflayer_bot/issues)

-Q: Can I modify the code to fit my scenario?
+Q: Can I modify the code to fit my scenario?/n
 A: Yes, you can modify the code as much as you want, as long as you credit us, and all the plugin creators correctly.

-Q: I want to join the developer team, how can do it?
+Q: I want to join the developer team, how can do it?/n
 A: At the moment we don't have the need for more developers, but if it will be neccessary, then we will update this answer.

-Q: I'm still a bit confised on how to use the bot, is there a YT tutorial for it?
+Q: I'm still a bit confised on how to use the bot, is there a YT tutorial for it?/n
 A: At the moment we don't have a YT tutorial showcasing our bot, but wherever we make one we will update this answer.